oci-landing-zones/terraform-oci-core-landingzone/templates/hub-spoke-with-hub-vcn-net-firewall/README.md

 This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configured with a Hub & Spoke networking topology including OCI Network Firewall.
 It deploys Network Firewall in the Hub VCN, a Three Tier VCN, an Exadata VCN and an OKE VCN which are peered through the DRG.
 The DRG is configured to route traffic across all VCNs.

 Deploying a native OCI Network Firewall requires the Terraform configuration executed twice.
 In the first run Terraform creates all the networking resources, except the required routing to the Network Firewall.
-In the second run it updates the configuration with that routing, and optionally, with a user provided firewall policy (the first run creates a sample policy that rejects all traffic).
+In the second run it updates the configuration with that routing, and optionally, with a user provided firewall policy (the first run creates an empty policy with no rules, in which case all traffic is denied).

 - For updating the routing, use variable *oci\_firewall\_ip\_ocid*.
 Assign it the value of output variable *oci\_firewall\_ip\_ocid*.
 - For updating the policy, use variable *oci\_nfw\_policy\_ocid*.
 You can create the policy in OCI Console according to your specific requirements.